alik-git/alik-git.github.io_old/_pages/about.md

 Hi there! 😃

-My name is Ali and I'm an M.Sc. candidate at [Mila][Mila] & the [University of Montréal][UdeM], supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
+My name is Ali and I'm a soon-to-be-graduating (~ Dec 2023) master's student at [Mila][Mila] & the [University of Montréal][UdeM], supervised by [Prof. Liam Paull][lp] at the [Montreal Robotics and Embodied AI Lab][mlab].
 My work lies at the intersection of AI and robotics.
-Ideally, I'd like to help with building truly general purpose robots that can (1) build flexible internal models of how the world works and (2) learn new skills from experience.
-Checkout [ConceptFusion][cf_paper], our group's latest work on constructing cool world models for robots!
+Ideally, I'd like to help with building truly general purpose robots that can (1) build flexible internal models of the world and (2) learn new skills from experience.
+The [ConceptFusion][cf_paper] and [ConceptGraphs][cg_paper] papers which I worked on during my masters are small steps towards (1).

-**I am currently actively seeking out internship/full-time opportunities for when I graduate, starting fall 2023 onwards.
+**I am currently actively seeking out work opportunities for both full-time roles and internships.
+I'm open to relocation and non-robotics roles, what matters to me is working on important problems.
 You can take a look at my resume [here][cv].
 If you'd like to get in touch, please don't hesitate to email me at alihusein.kuwajerwala@x, x=umontreal.ca, or on LinkedIn!**

 Previously, I interned at the [Alexa AI][aai] team at [Amazon][amzn], where I worked on using large language models for querying databases.
 In between my undergrad and master's I was a student researcher at the [Robot, Vision and Learning Lab][RVL] at the [University of Toronto][uoft] supervised by [Prof. Florian Shkurti][flo] where I worked on [visual navigation for mobile robots][eq].
 I've also worked in software engineering roles at [Epson][epsn] and [Liquid Analytics][la].